pdxparrot/assets/SETUP.md

   * Center the text
   * Disable Raycast Target
 * Attach the Text to the LoadingScreen component
-* Optionall, add loading tips
+* Optionally, add loading tips (these can oftentimes not show up if loading levels is too fast)
   * Add a Text - TextMeshPro (LoadingTips) under the Progress Bar
     * Position: (0, -250, 0)
     * Size: (750, 50)